CityOfLosAngeles/angeleno-my-account/README.md

 [![codecov](https://codecov.io/gh/CityOfLosAngeles/angeleno-my-account/graph/badge.svg?token=ILNR5XOM40)](https://codecov.io/gh/CityOfLosAngeles/angeleno-my-account)

 ## What is Angeleno Account?
-An Angeleno Account acts as a single sign-on for our public to access multiple City of Los Angeles services that have decided to accept the Angeleno Account credentials.
+An Angeleno Account acts as a single sign-on for our public to access multiple City of Los Angeles services that have integrated Angeleno Accoun SSO login.

 ## What is Angeleno - My Account?
 Angeleno - My Account is a Flutter based app that interfaces Auth0.
 This repository is for setting up a Flutter Web Application on your machine to interface Auth0.
 With Auth0 you can authenticate and authorize user to access your applications.
-With this repository you will get a Auth0 Web login which then redirects back to the Flutter app in where the authenticated user can see their current profile along with make changes to their profile.
-We have added Google Places API to assist user's with autocompleting and validating their address.
+With this repository you will get a Auth0 Web login which then redirects back to the Flutter app in where the authenticated user can view and make changes to their profile.
+We have added Google Places API to assist users with autocompletion and address validation.

 ## Getting Started